Dark Circles Begone!

 Alcohol dehydrates the skin so limiting consumption is key.
 As always, it’s all about moderation.
 Women’s skin is thinner than men’s skin, so experts believe that the effects of excessive alcohol are more apparent on a woman’s complexion.
 Hey, we’re all in favor of a martini with your manicure, just remember to consume two 8 ounce glasses of water along with every alcoholic beverage to fight off dehydration.

 Saturated fat and trans fatty acids set off the production of free radicals and free radicals are the perpetrators responsible for wrinkles, skin thickening and other signs of premature aging.
 Free radicals also cause skin inflammation, inviting enlarged pores and breakouts.
 If your low-carb lifestyle finds has you consuming steak and bacon galore, your face may suffer.
 Another thing to watch for is partially hydrogenated oil- a mainstay in many processed foods (including energy bars).
-Partially Hydrogenated Oil is in the trans fatty acid category and not only can these trans fatty acids ruin your skin, some studies suggest they are murder on your heart.
+Partially Hydrogenated Oil is in the trans fatty acid category and not only can these trans fatty acids ruin your skin, many studies suggest they are murder on your heart.

 Breakfast is on you.